Photographies of 5 Mexican Native groups of the 68 to be photographed.

-Project: further travel through Mexico to portray all the Natives
+Project: further travels through Mexico to photograph all the Natives

 The project "The Natives", was named for the coexistence and talks I have had with them and for my great respect for their origins of these important groups of people that have inhabited before and continue to inhabit Mexico after the Spanish Conquest.
 It is a photographic/artistic compendium and documentary of the 68 native (ethnic) groups that this incredible country has.

 The goal is to make them known and to raise awareness among Mexicans and the rest of the world about their cultural importance, their identity, their contribution to modern society, their survival, their ancient wisdom and to create an economic contribution for their progress.
 In addition, enrich the public debate by increasing the understanding of the situation of the Natives.

 With my own means during 15 years I traveled through Mexico and photographed five groups (Maya Tsotsil, Maya Yucateca, Nahuas de Guerrero, Purépechas and Rarámuri) and published my first book.
 I want to continue photographing the remaining 63 in several trips starting with the State of Oaxaca, which has 15 different groups, beginning 2020 until end 2022.

 Due to the coronavirus situation, my trip has been postponed until begin 2021.